MLAB-project/pysdr/README.md

 ### Radio Meteor Detection Station

-PySDR is developed to be used, among others, with the Radio Meteor Detection Station designs.
+PySDR is developed to be used, among others, with the RMDS designs by the MLAB project.

 [Technical description](http://wiki.mlab.cz/doku.php?id=en:rmds)